Tracerneo/scripts/tm2/README.md

 ### auto-rotate
-This little scripts detects when HP tm2's lid is rotated and "closed" turning it into tablet.
-In such case, it automaticaly executes rotate-display.
-Works in a loop, start it in background.
+This little scripts detects when HP tm2's lid is rotated and "closed" turning it into a tablet.
+It automaticaly executes rotate-display.
+Works in a loop, should be started in the background.
 Could be done better, but I don't remember when I used it last time.

 ## wacom-display
-Simpliest of them all, this script simply binds Wacom tablet to different display.
+Simpliest of them all, this script simply binds the Wacom tablet to different display.
 It's that simple.
 I don't remember writing it though, so it's possible that my cat wrote it, since it's in Perl.